tylerb10/100-days-of-code/log.md

 ### Day 26: July 19

 **Today's Progress**: Added the header and footer aspects to the order list after a button click so that it all comes up appropriately.
 Did some styling for the buttons in the CSS as well.
 Need to figure out what breaks when you add a 2nd item to the order though!

+### Day 27 and 28: July 21-22

+**Today's Progress**: More styling for the cart div, and still working through issues with the new array that contains order items.